 One other type of prevention is the new HPV vaccine.
 This vaccine is recommended for females between the ages of 9 and 26.
 The vaccine called Gardasil targets four types of HPV, types 6 and 1, which cause about 90 percent of all genital warts and types 16 and 18, which cause 90 percent of all cervical cancers.
 Gardasil is given in three doses over a six-month period and studies have shown that immunity is still high after five years.

-test and is a test that is typically done annually.
+Cervical cancer is diagnosed by several tests.
+The first test is called a pap test and is a test that is typically done annually.
 A pap test is a screening test and not a diagnostic test.
 This test not only screens for HPV but also several other sexually transmitted disease such as Chlamydia, Herpes and Trichomonas.
 Tests should be performed yearly on any woman over the age of 18 and on younger females who are sexually active.

 The Pap test consists of scraping cells from the cervix and looking at them under a microscope.
 If the cells are normal the patient can schedule a return visit in one year.
 If abnormal cells are detected than further evaluation and treatment is needed.
 Further treatment is determined by how abnormal the cells are.
 The abnormal cells found in the cervix are called cervical intraepithelial neoplasia or CIN.
-There are three stages of CIN, they are, CIN I in which the cells are mildly abnormal, CIN II in which the cells appear
+There are three stages of CIN, they are, CIN I in which the cells are mildly abnormal, CIN II in which the cells appear moderately abnormal and CIN III, where the cells are severely abnormal.
+CIN III is also known as carcinoma-in-situ or cancer that is in place.
+The cells appear cancerous but are limited to the surface of the cervix.

 The cell samples are sent to a pathologist for examination, as he views the samples under a microscope he is looking for two types of cells, squamous carcinomas and adenocarcinomas.
 Squamous carcinomas are cancer cells that develop in the lower portion of the cervix and account for 85-90 percent of all cervical cancers.
 Adenocarcinomas account for 10-15 percent of all cervical cancers and are found in the upper portion of the cervix.
 Once the pathologist has determined the type of cancer cell then further diagnosis is needed to determine the stage.
 This determination is usually done by the doctor and is called a colposcopy with biopsy.
-This procedure is where the doctor looks at the cervix with a small microscope and takes larger samples
+This procedure is where the doctor looks at the cervix with a small microscope and takes larger samples of the cervix not just the surface cells.
+These samples are then sent to the pathologist to determine the stage of the cancer.

 This staging is based on the FIGO system.
 Once the stage of cancer has been determined then further treatment can be decided.
 If the cancer is stage 0 then generally the colposcopy with biopsy will get rid of the abnormal cells.
 Deeper invasive cancers need a more extreme treatment.
 Stage I cancers can be removed using either a cold conization also known as cone-biopsy or the loop electro surgical excision procedure also known as LEEP.